apache/spark/docs/howto/operator/gcp/bigquery_dts.rst

 You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.cloud.operators.bigquery_dts.BigQueryCreateDataTransferOperator` parameters which allows you to dynamically determine values.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators.
-Additionaly, id of the new config is accessible in :ref:`XCom <concepts:xcom>` under ``transfer_config_id`` key.
+Additionally, id of the new config is accessible in :ref:`XCom <concepts:xcom>` under ``transfer_config_id`` key.